tendermint/tendermint/spec/blocksync/verification.md

 We try to increase the trust in the NewBlock by first confirming that  it's `lastCommit` field indeed verifies the trusted block.
 We then confirm that the validator hash matches the expected hash.
 But to fully verify the block we need to check it against the signatures that signed it.
 They are stored within the `lastCommit2` of `verifyBlock` at height `H+2`.
 As we have no gurantees on this block, we again increase our trust in it by confirming that the validators whose signatures are in `lastCommit2` are a match for the expected validator set.

 #### *Witness verification*

+**Note**.
+This is not implemented yet.

 If all these checks pass, the reactor verifies that other peers have the same block at the particular height.

 In order to reduce traffic, we do not ask the peers to provide the whole block to us, rather only the header.
 If crosschecking the headers fails then the node requests the remainder of the block to decide on whether this peer is faulty or not.

 If the block received does not verify using the same verification logic, the peer is faulty.
 In case the verification passes, but headers mismatch, the node will not know who to trust.

+**Performance improvement** Instead of downloading blocks before we verify them, download only headers.
+Once we verify those, we can download the whole block.
+As the headers do not contain signatures so we would need to add commits form blocks at subsequent heights as well.

+**Different proposal** Instead of witness verification, verify against a light client and use backwards verification when applicable.

 **Verification failed**